Magnetism in Gemstones

 Diamagnetic (Non-magnetic) Gems

 Most solid substances from glass beads to jelly beans are weakly repelled by a magnetic field.
 These substances don't contain enough unpaired electrons to create magnetic attraction.
 A repel response indicates Diamagnetism, a type of magnetism in which the induced magnetic field opposes the applied magnetic field of the magnet.
-All diamagnetic responses in gems are extremely weak, and the repel force is fairly constant among different gem types.
-The extreme sensitivity of our magnetic wand and floatation method makes it possible for us to observe the diamagnetic responses of gems.

 Some diamagnetic gems that can derive all or most of their color from color centers include Diamond, Zircon, Spodumene and Quartz.
 The varieties of Quartz with color centers are Amethyst, Citrine and Smoky Quartz.
 All these gems show magnetic repulsion rather than attraction.